-Entrapped, a comedy about a young woman’s efforts to lose a clinging boyfriend, took the top prize at the 2012 Redstone Film Festival on February 15.
+Entrapped, a comedy about a young woman’s efforts to lose a clinging boyfriend, took the top prize at the 2012 Redstone Film Festival Wednesday night.
 Written, directed, and edited by Maggie Kimball (COM’12), the quirky comedy had the packed house at the Tsai Performance Center laughing throughout its nine-minute run.

 “I’m shocked I won.
-I was hoping for maybe third place,” says Kimball, who took home a $2,000 cash prize.
+I was hoping for maybe third place,” said Kimball, who took home a $2,000 cash prize.
 “I think people could relate to my film because everyone’s gone through a crazy or bad breakup.”
-Kimball says the film would have “fallen to crap” if it weren’t for actors Alex Highsmith (CFA’11), Edmund Donovan (CFA’12), and Sydney Lemmon (CFA’12).
+Kimball said the film would have “fallen to crap” if it weren’t for actors Alex Highsmith (CFA’11), Edmund Donovan (CFA’12), and Sydney Lemmon (CFA’12).